STARS4ALL/tessdb-server/README.md

 * The real key is an artificial key `tess_id` linked to the Fact table.
 * The `mac_address` could be the natural key if it weren't for the zero point and filter history tracking.
 * The `name` attribute could be an alternative key for the same reason.
 TESS instruments send readings using this name in the MQTT payload.
 A TESS instrument name can be changed as long as there is no other instrument with the same name.
 * The `location_id` is a reference to the current location assigned to the instrument.
-* Location id -1 denotes the "Unknown" location.
+Location id -1 denotes the "Unknown" location.
 * `model` refers to the current TESS model.
 * `firmware` contains the current firmware version.
 * `fov` contains the Field of View, in degrees.
 * `cover_offset` is an additional offset in mag/arcserc^2 to account for an additional optical window attenuation attached tothe TESS itself.
-Defaults to 0.
+Defaults to 0.0.
+* `channel` is the current channel identifier.
+Default value is 0.
+Currently, the TESS photometer has only one channel.

+##### Version-controlled Attributes
+These attubutes are version-controlled and a historic of these is maintained.
+A new change in any of them will generate a new row in the `tess_t` table
 * The `zero_point` holds the current value of the instrument calibration constant.
+Defaults to '20.5' (uncalibrated photometer).
 * The `filter` holds the current TESS filter (i.e. 'UVIR' or Dichroic Glass).
-A history of zero point & filter changes are maintained in the `tess_t` table if the instrument is recalibrated or its filter is changed.
-* `channel` is the current channel identifier (defaults to 0). currently, the TESS photometer has only one channel.
+Defaults to 'UVIR'
+* The `azimuth` and `altitude` attributes hold the photometer current orientation, in degrees.
+Default azimuth is 0.0 and default altitude is 90.0

+##### Version Control Attributes
+These columns manage the version control of a given TESS attributes.
-* Columns `valid_since` and `valid_until` hold the timestamps where the changes to zero point and/or filter are valid.
+* Columns `valid_since` and `valid_until` hold the timestamps where the changes to version controlled attributes are valid.
 * Column `valid_state` is an indicator.
 Its values are either **`Current`** or **`Expired`**.
-* The current valid TESS instrument has its `valid_state` set to `Current` and the expiration date in a far away future (Y2999).
+The current valid TESS instrument has its `valid_state` set to `Current` and the expiration date in a far away future (Y2999).

 #### Unit dimension